Discussion in 'Other Health News and Research' started by IThinkImTurningJapanese, Apr 30, 2018.

 In fact, everybody refuses to be "questionable".
 That´s only natural because we all are making for the success, aren´t we?
 But to refuse to be "questionable" may be mindclosing.

 I think everybody needed to prepare not to recognize himself as a given but as a movement that ever will be acting and searching for stableness to build up out of the uncertain.
 This insight might help to avoid suicide and to stay mentally away from a not well enough conceptualized society.
-If I am allowed to say something (but not possible for minors): In my opinion suicide is allowed, but you would do it with some laughter inside.
-Otherwise your distress hadn´t led your to the peak, that the best reason to do something is, that you could let it as well.

 You can also try a Google Site Search